Locations & Times

 What kind of activities do the boys and Guides do together?

-Each month, Guides and their apprentices attend church services together, complete a community service project, and engage in a fun activity.
-Every outing is designed to include a faith discussion centered on the boy's identity in Christ and God's love for him.
+Each month, Guides and their apprentices participate in a variety of activities and intentional connections in small groups and pairing with other Guides/Apprentices.
+Examples include attending church services together, completing community service projects, and engaging in fun activities that include a faith discussion centered on the boy's identity in Christ and God's love for him.

 What kind of time commitment is required from Guides?

-Guides are asked to commit to at least one year of mentoring.
+Guides are asked to commit to approximately 8 hours monthly for at least one year of mentoring.
 This includes attending church twice a month with their Apprentice, participating in a monthly service project, and having an additional fun activity combined with a faith discussion.

 How does a Single Mom apply to place her boy in the ministry?